Jama-analyst/Business-Insight-360/README.md

   - [ ] Need to do his homework or research
   - [ ] Assign or set-up a Team (have a Jamanovandu Hangara - Junior Data Analyst)
   - [ ] Prepare a Project Charter
-  - is a document that people use in the project Kick-off Meeting, it
+  - is a document that people use in the project Kick-off Meeting,
   - it outlines the goals of the project
   - it states the objectives of the project
   - it introduces the Stakeholders of the project